 This course examines the role of content marketing in building brand awareness.
 Students will learn how to build trusted content and authorship that demonstrates brand competence, empathy, and authenticity.
-Students will be taught to create content that promote community engagement and reflect corporate social responsibility.
 Learn how to stand out in an age of infobesity by creating emotional connections through edutaining and inspirational content.
 Find out how audiences discover a brand through digital advertising, search engine marketing, friend-of-mine apps, news aggregation, influence marketing, and content that lasts.
-Upon mastering these concepts, students will then develop content marketing plans that link brand awareness goals to a customer journey revenue model, meanwhile ensuring ethical compliance and inclusion.
-The courseware will embody a sustainability discipline that keeps students aware of the social consequences of their digital marketing decisions.
-Prerequisite: MKT 5125.
+Upon mastery these concepts, students will then develop content marketing plans that link brand awareness goals to a customer journey revenue model.

-MKT 5257 Digital Marketing for Community Engagement & Sustainability

-This course examines how brands engage their community followers and prospects through stories, dialogs, and campaigns that build relationships.
-Students will learn how online community forums lend themselves to promoting topics that mean most to consumers today, such as environmental activism and inclusion.
-Students will examine top-of-mind, frame-of-mind, and friend-of mine concepts for connecting to target audience motivations through persuasive narratives that catch the eye and build an emotional connection.
-A focus will be on the rise of demand for sustainability and how brands are now stepping up to initiatives to demonstrate their sense of social responsibility.
+MKT 5257 Digital Marketing for Community Engagement & Sustainability frame-of-mind, and friend-of mine concepts for connecting to target audience motivations through persuasive narratives that catch the eye and build an emotional connection.
 Students will examine concepts for building authority through long-form content and hosting LinkedIn and Facebook communities centered on audience interests.
 Learn how the latest in live chats, hashtag campaigns, and story development techniques can invite communities to share, comment, and express their brand interest.
-Prerequisite: MKT 5125.